-Whether she is working as an author, public relations consultant or journalist, Liz Harfull’s passion is finding engaging ways to tell the stories of rural and regional Australia.
+Liz Harfull’s passion is finding engaging ways to tell the stories and histories of rural and regional Australia.

-As an author, she is focussed on capturing the lives, experiences and history of rural Australians and their communities through her writing and photography.
-Her first book, The Blue Ribbon Cookbook (Wakefield Press 2008), focussed on the traditions of country shows and country show cooking in South Australia.
-Still in demand after six years and about to go into its 5th print run, it even took the author to Paris where it won a Gourmand World Cookbook Award in 2009.
+As an author, she is focussed on capturing the lives, experiences and histories of rural Australians and their communities.
+Her first book, The Blue Ribbon Cookbook (Wakefield Press 2008), focussed on the traditions of country shows and show cooking in South Australia.
+Still in demand after almost 10 years, it even took the author to Paris where it won a Gourmand World Cookbook Award.

 Since then Liz has written two national best-sellers: Women of the Land (Allen & Unwin 2012), about the inspiring lives of eight women from around Australia who run their own farms; and The Australian Blue Ribbon Cookbook (Allen & Unwin 2014), the much anticipated follow-up to her first book, with stories and recipes from across the country.
 Both books made the national Top 10 best-seller list for non-fiction.